shuftipro/Video-KYC/IOS-Implementation.md

     Type: **string**
     Accepted Values: **0**, **1**

   This key specifies if the proof needs to be uploaded.
-The 1 value means that the user must upload the proof for verification.
+The one value means that the user must upload the proof for verification.

 <!-- -------------------------------------------------------------------------------- -->
 * ## Face

   The easiest of all verifications is done by authenticating the face of the users.
-In case of on-site verification, end-user will have to show their face in front of a webcam or camera of their phone that essentially makes it a selfie verification.
+In the case of on-site verification, the end-user will have to show their face in front of a webcam or camera of their phone, which essentially makes it a selfie verification.

 <!-- -------------------------------------------------------------------------------- -->
 * ## Document or Document Two

   Shufti Pro provides document verification through various types of documents.
 The supported formats are passports, ID Cards, driving licenses and debit/credit cards.
 You can opt for more than 1 document type as well.
-In that case, Shufti Pro will give an option to end-users to verify their data from any of the given document types.
+In that case, Shufti Pro will allow end-users to verify their data from any given document types.
     * <h3>proof</h3>

   Required: **No**